 Who moved where?
 Caltex Socceroos transfer update

-There have been plenty of Caltex Socceroos on the move in the transfer window.
+There were plenty of Caltex Socceroos on the move in the transfer window.

 Move: PSV Eindhoven to Istanbul Basaksehir